emilhe/dash-extensions-docs/transforms/operator_transform.md

 ### How does it work?

 Under the hood, a client side callback performs the desired operation of the targeted component property.
-Hence, there is only a possible performance benefit for normal callbacks, not clientside callbacks.
+Hence, there is only a potential performance benefit for normal callbacks, not clientside callbacks.

 ### Benchmarks